germangar/whook/README.md

 With these you can already run the script, but it won't have access online.
 For giving it access to the internet you should use:

 - ngrok.
 Create a free ngrok account.
 Download the last version of ngrok and unzip it.
 Copy the auth code the website gives you.
-Launch the software and paste the auth code into the console (with the authcode ngrok will be able to stay open forever).
+Launch the software and paste the auth code into the ngrok console (with the authcode ngrok will be able to stay open forever).
 Then type in the ngrok console: "ngrok http 80".
 This will create an internet address that you can copy.
 You have to add /whook at the end of it to access the whook server.<br>

 Example of an address: https://e579-139-47-50-49.ngrok-free.app/whook<br>